j-g-b/j-g-b.github.io/menu/research.md

 ### Talks

 1. *The multirank likelihood for semiparametric CCA*.
+Contributed talk at BNP Networking Event, Nicosia, Cyprus.
+April 27, 2022.

-Invited talk at CFE-CMStatistics, Online, December 19th, 2021
+2. *The multirank likelihood for semiparametric CCA*.
+Invited talk at CFE-CMStatistics, Online.
+December 19th, 2021.

-2. *Nonparametric empirical Bayes estimation using entropic optimal transport*.
-Speed session talk at Joint Statistical Meetings, Online, August 12th, 2021
+3. *Nonparametric empirical Bayes estimation using entropic optimal transport*.
+Speed session talk at Joint Statistical Meetings, Online.
+August 12th, 2021.

-3. [*Smaller \\(p\\)-Values in Genomics Studies Using Distilled Auxilliary Information*](/assets/misc/smaller_p_values_in_genomics_studies_pres.pdf).
-Contributed talk at the World Meeting of the International Society for Bayesian Analysis, Online, June 28th, 2021
+4. [*Smaller \\(p\\)-Values in Genomics Studies Using Distilled Auxilliary Information*](/assets/misc/smaller_p_values_in_genomics_studies_pres.pdf).
+Contributed talk at the World Meeting of the International Society for Bayesian Analysis, Online.
+June 28th, 2021.

-4. [*Smaller \\(p\\)-Values in Genomics Studies Using Distilled Historical Information*](/assets/misc/smaller_p_values_in_genomics_studies_pres.pdf).
-Contributed talk at Joint Statistical Meetings, Online, August 3rd, 2020
+5. [*Smaller \\(p\\)-Values in Genomics Studies Using Distilled Historical Information*](/assets/misc/smaller_p_values_in_genomics_studies_pres.pdf).
+Contributed talk at Joint Statistical Meetings, Online.
+August 3rd, 2020.

-5. *Incompleteness and the Underground*.
+6. *Incompleteness and the Underground*.
 Paper presented at the 2nd Annual Duke-Stanford Graduate Conference, Durham, NC.
-April 6, 2019
+April 6, 2019.

-6. *Incompleteness and the Underground*.
-Paper presented at the 57th Annual Southern Conference on Slavic Studies, Mobile, AL. March 15, 2019
+7. *Incompleteness and the Underground*.
+Paper presented at the 57th Annual Southern Conference on Slavic Studies, Mobile, AL. March 15, 2019.

-7. *CERES: A New Approach to Correct for Copy Number in CRISPR-Cas9 Screens*.
+8. *CERES: A New Approach to Correct for Copy Number in CRISPR-Cas9 Screens*.
 CTD^2 D-HIP Webinar Series.
 CTD^2 Network.
-July 12, 2018
+July 12, 2018.

-8. *CERES—A model for inferring genetic dependencies in cancer cell lines from CRISPR knockout screens*.
+9. *CERES—A model for inferring genetic dependencies in cancer cell lines from CRISPR knockout screens*.
 Meeting on Biological Data Science.
 Cold Spring Harbor Laboratory.
-October 26, 2016
+October 26, 2016.